swcarpentry/DEPRECATED-boot-camps/python-programming/0_Variables_Types.md

-# Python 1 Data Types: Lists, Dictionaries, Sets, Tuples, and Reading Files
+# Python 0 Variable Types (with focus on String and String methods)

 * * * * *